 You need to take them as soon as possible after the unprotected intercourse, preferable within 24 hours.
-After that they become less effective The e-pill is available over the counter, which means you can go straight to the pharmacy and get it without a doctor's prescription.
+After that they become less effective.
+The e-pill is available over the counter, which means you can go straight to the pharmacy and without a doctor's prescription.

 There is no limit as to how many times you can use the emergency-pill in a year.
 However, the e-pill does have short-term side effects that mean it should not be used as a normal form of contraception, but only in case of emergency.

 - Helps prevent pregnancy in cases of failed or forgotten contraception, or rape

 - Can change timing of next period (early or late)

 - No STD protection

 - Needs to be taken as soon as possible after unprotected sex